FAQ for CCHS Network One World Registry “CCHS NOW Registry” Natural History Study

 - Able to comply with web-based study procedures and data collections

 There is no cost to the patient to join this study.
-The CCHS Network bears the burden of the cost of the registry for its members, but shares the overall cost of the registry with NORD and the other rare disease groups using the platform.
+The CCHS Network absorbs the cost of the registry for its members.

-This registry will be open for five years with the option to renew registration.
+This registry will be open for at least five years with the option to renew registration.
 There is no date of termination or closure at this time.

-The identifiable and de-identifiable data are owned by the study sponsor, the CCHS Network.
-The CCHS Network, in collaboration with a team of CCHS clinical/research experts, CCHS patients, and CCHS family advocates, decides how and with whom to share the data.
-A subset of the deidentified data collected across the NORD Registry Platform is available to NORD to support cross disease analysis and advocacy activities to members of the rare disease community as a whole.
+The identifiable and de-identifiable data are owned by the study sponsor, CCHS Network.
+CCHS Network decides how and with whom to share the data.
+A subset of the pseudonymized data collected across the NORD Registry Platform is available to NORD to support cross disease analysis and advocacy activities to members of the rare disease community as a whole.
+Participants are able to withdraw from the study at any time, however, the researchers may still use the information that they have collected prior to changing your mind in order to complete the research that has already started.
+Information that has already been shared with collaborative groups or sent to a researcher for a specific study prior to your request for removal cannot be retrieved or removed.

 One of the goals of this registry is to gather and disperse CCHS information as quickly and securely as possible.
 In agreement with the standards set by NORD and the IRB, we intend a free sharing of de-identified data with any researcher who asks for it for a legitimate reason.
 The CCHS Network in collaboration with the CCHS NOW Registry Advisory Board (comprised of CCHS clinical and research experts, CCHS patients, and CCHS family advocates) will review request for access to de-identified data from researchers.
 Investigators wanting to use the registry or contact participants will need to apply to the CCHS NOW Advisory Board for access.
 The application will require information concerning: Principal Investigator, aims and hypotheses of the proposed research, and where the research will be performed, and how the research will be funded.
 The CCHS NOW Advisory Board will review and approve applications based on study quality, potential, and value to CCHS.